akirakianna/senti-red/README.md

 ## Victories

 * Pair programming for the duration of a full-stack build was an interesting experience.
 While it was potentially the slower option, I feel like I learnt so much from working in this manner, as we were able to take our time over so many different components with quite complex logic.
-Compared to what I was expecting, we ran in to comparitively few problems/ issues whilst coding, and when we did it was much easier to debug.
+Compared to what I was expecting, we ran in to comparitively few problems/issues whilst coding, and when we did it was much easier to debug.

 * Utilising several new libraries for (what seemed to me) a complex build was a steep (but great!) learning curve.
 I quickly discovered the benefits of using libraries during the creation of applications with a limited time frame as they allow you to simplify your code base (PRAW) and create sleek design quickly (Material UI).